featureflow/featureflow-sdk-implementation-guide/Implementation/objects/User.md

 ### Additional User Session Attributes
 Featureflow adds additional session attributes for free out of the box.
 When creating the user object you must also merge the following values:
-- `featureflow.date` ISODate string of the current datetime
 - `featureflow.key` a replication of the key value at the root of the context object

 Example: